 Blueberries are very rich in antioxidants and other nutrients.

-Fruits are ripe shortly (1-3 days) after they have turned completely blue, approximately 60-80 days after blooming.
+Fruits are ripe shortly (1 to 3 days) after they have turned completely blue, approximately 60 to 80 days after blooming.
 There should be no red on the blueberry.

 You will need to choose a variety that will grow well in your area.
 The different varieties are:

-- Highbush.
-Northern highbush grow in zones 4-7.
+- Highbush: Northern highbush grow in zones 4 to 7.
 Southern varieties grow in zones 7-10.
 Grows on tall bushes that are 6-8 feet high.

-- Lowbush grows in Zones 3-6.
-As the zones suggest, these are very good for cold places.
+- Lowbush grows in Zones 3 to 6: As the zones suggest, these are very good for cold places.
 These grow only 6-18" high.
 They have underground runners.

 - Half-High mixes the benefits of highbush - large fruit - with the benefits of lowbush - cold tolerance.